rob10campbell/PRoPS-colloids_setup/01-Simulating-waterDPD.md

 # Getting the waterDPD.py file

-A good way to start working with colloids simulations in HOOMD-blue is to run a dissipative particle dynamics (DPD) simulation of particles in water.
+A good way to start working with colloids simulations in HOOMD-blue is to run a dissipative particle dynamics (DPD) simulation of a random distribution of water particles.
 You will need the waterDPD.py file provided in this repository to run this simulation.

 If you haven't already, clone this repository (or a fork of this repository) to your "repositories" directory.
 ```bash